Separating Sessions Smoothly: Introduction

 In this paper, we show that using hyper-environments in the typing of configurations enables a metatheory for GV that, compared to that of Lindley and Morris, is simpler, is more general, and as a result is easier to use and easier to extend.
 Hypersequent GV (HGV) repairs the treatment of process equivalence---equivalent configurations are equivalently typeable---and avoids the need for formal gimmickry connecting name restriction and parallel composition.
 HGV admits standard semantic techniques for concurrent programs: we use bisimulation to show that our translations both preserve \emph{and} reflect reduction, whereas Lindley and Morris resort to weak explicit substitutions~\cite{LevyM99} and only show that their translations between GV and CP preserve reduction.
 HGV is also more easily extensible: we outline three examples, including showing that HGV naturally extends to disconnected sets of communication processes, without any change to the proof of deadlock freedom, and that it serves as a simpler foundation for existing work on exceptions in GV~\cite{fowlerlmd19:stwt}.

 \paragraph{Contributions}

-The paper contributes the following: \begin{itemize} \item \Cref{sec:hgv} introduces Hypersequent GV (HGV), a modular and extensible core calculus for functional programming with session types which uses hyper-environments to ensure that structural congruence is type preserving. \item \Cref{sec:relation-to-gv} shows that every well-typed GV configuration is also a well-typed HGV configuration, and every tree-structured HGV configuration is equivalent to a well-typed GV configuration. \item \Cref{sec:relation-to-cp} gives an operational correspondences between HGV and HCP via translations in both directions that preserve and reflect reduction. \item \Cref{sec:extensions} demonstrates the extensibility of HGV through: (1) unconnected processes, (2) a simplified treatment of forwarding, and (3) an improved foundation for exceptions. \end{itemize} \Cref{sec:problem-with-gv} reviews GV and its metatheory, \cref{sec:related-work} discusses related work, and \cref{sec:conclusion} concludes and discusses future work.
+The paper contributes the following: \begin{itemize} \item \Cref{sec:hgv} introduces Hypersequent GV (HGV), a modular and extensible core calculus for functional programming with session types which uses hyper-environments to ensure that structural congruence is type preserving. \item \Cref{sec:relation-to-gv} shows that every well-typed GV configuration is also a well-typed HGV configuration, and every tree-structured HGV configuration is equivalent to a well-typed GV configuration. \item \Cref{sec:relation-to-cp} gives an operational correspondences between HGV and HCP via translations in both directions that preserve and reflect reduction. \item \Cref{sec:extensions} demonstrates the extensibility of HGV through: (1) unconnected processes, (2) a simplified treatment of forwarding, and (3) an improved foundation for exceptions. \end{itemize} \Cref{sec:problem-with-gv} reviews GV and its metatheory, \Cref{sec:hgv-plus} discusses why it is difficult to apply hyper-environments to term typing, \Cref{sec:related-work} discusses related work, and \Cref{sec:conclusion} concludes and discusses future work.

 This paper is an improved and extended version of a paper published at CONCUR 2021~\cite{FKDLM21}.
-It includes additional details and explanations, particularly regarding abstract process structures and the details of extensions.
-We include additional details of the metatheory for HCP, and have modified the formulation of HCP's labelled transition system and the translation of $\tm{\hgv\fork}$ in Section~\ref{sec:relation-to-cp} to fix errors affecting our previous operational correspondence result.
-We provide proofs of all technical results.
+Additional highlights include: \begin{itemize} \item a more detailed account of process structures; \item a more detailed account of extensions; \item a more detailed account of the metatheory for HCP; and \item a modified formulation of HCP's labelled transition system and the translation of $\tm{\hgv\fork}$ in Section~\ref{sec:relation-to-cp} fixing errors in the operational correspondence result from the CONCUR 2021 paper. \end{itemize} Proofs of all of the technical results are included in the paper.

 } {